Summer Sessions Start Soon! Visit our Getting Ready for Camp Page Today!

 Dr. Gay Rawson

-Dr. Gay Rawson is the recently named Director of External Relations and Strategic Initiatives for the Concordia Language Villages.
-She is also a professor at Concordia College, director of the Concordia Language Institute, and the lead instructor for the French program at Concordia’s Language Training Center.
+Dr. Gay Rawson is a professor at Concordia College, director of the Concordia Language Institute, and the lead instructor for the French program at Concordia’s Language Training Center.
 In recognition of her work promoting the French language and culture, she was named a chevalier (knight) of the Ordre des Palmes académiques by the French Ministry of Education.
 Dr. Rawson's previous roles include serving as the instructional lead for a STARTALK Chinese teacher-training program and as department chair for the Department of World Languages and Cultures at Concordia College.

 Tatiana Likhacheva

 Tatiana is the lead instructor for the Concordia Language Training Center Russian immersion programs.
-She has also actively participated as an instructor in workshops for teachers at the Defense Language Institute in Monterey, California.
 She holds a degree in Foreign Language Teaching from Northern (Arctic) Federal University in her hometown of Arkhangelsk, Russia, where she taught all levels of Russian in winter and summer immersion programs for international students for six years.
 She taught at Lewis & Clark College in Oregon through the Fulbright Foreign Language Teaching Assistant Program.
 She is passionate about creating inclusive, engaging, and culturally rich learning environments that inspire students to communication with confidence and curiously about the Russian-speaking world.

 Paul Faust